These are some of the secrets of the TEFL course industry.

 Secret #6.
 They might be full of it (or partially full of it) and you probably don't know who they really are

 There is a whole lot of puffery and fakeness out there.
-I rarely see anything genuine or personable.
+There are fake reviews, fake awards, fake accreditations (example below) and you rarely see anything genuine or personable.

 Every course out there tries to appear like some big anonymous company (or maybe like CELTA), but often they are not.
 And who runs these companies???